Direct Tax Code 2025: New Income Tax Law Update

 The Direct Tax Code 2025 is scheduled to be presented in Parliament in the upcoming week, as per the Finance Minister’s budget speech.
 Upon approval, it is expected to come into effect from the financial year 2025-26.

-Cabinet may approve new Income Tax Bill for Direct Tax Code 2025 on Friday, 7th February, 2025.
-The new Income Tax Bill may be presented in Lok Sabha on Monday, 10th February, 2025.
+The new Income Tax Bill (Direct Tax Code 2025), which is aimed at simplifying the laws pertaining to direct taxation, was approved by the Union Cabinet on Friday, 7th February, 2025.
+The new Income Tax Bill may be presented in Lok Sabha on Thursday, 13th February, 2025.

 The journey towards the DTC 2025 has been extensive: